-On paper, it might sound derivative: as a single-player, first-person shooter-based RPG, it's undeniably reminiscent of Fallout (with perhaps a dash of Borderlands thanks to some bonkers weaponry).
+On paper, The Outer Worlds might sound derivative: as a single-player, first-person shooter-based role-playing game (RPG), it's undeniably reminiscent of Fallout (with perhaps a dash of Borderlands thanks to some bonkers weaponry).
 And it pays little heed to modern gaming trends – not only does it eschew any form of multiplayer, but its extensive game-world isn't an open one; instead, it is divided into planets in which most of the inhabitants reside in walled towns and cities.

 Story-wise, The Outer Worlds grips you from the outset and spirals off in some great and frequently hilarious directions.
 Set in a retro-future in which mankind has started to colonise other solar systems, it takes place on various planets and space-stations within an Earth-colonised solar system, called Halcyon.